 This will help circulation to your brain and reduce cortisol, (a stress hormone) causing inflammation to be reduced.
 This will in turn allow the body to perform its functions better.
 There’s much research on the benefits of deep breathing including ‘yogic breathing’.
 Here’s a guide to how it’s done.

 We now know Turmeric is of great benefit due to its anti-inflammatory properties.
 It’s also been shown to reduce plaque in the brain that causes Alzheimer’s disease.
-It also has a wonderful effect on the liver, so this will help remove free radicals from the body.
+In addition, it has a wonderful effect on the liver, so this will help remove free radicals from the body.
 Add the fresh root to your smoothie, juice it, or add100% turmeric powder to your curry, stir-fry, omelette, anything really.

 Fresh Air and Sunshine

-Research is now proving what our ancestors knew to do naturally – get outside amongst the trees and other living things and let the sun pours its rays of goodness on you.
-Let your feet touch the earth as much as you can and do as little as possible.
+Research is now proving what our ancestors knew to do naturally – get outside among the trees and other living things and let the sun pours its rays of goodness on you.
+Let your feet touch the earth as much as you can, and do as little as possible.
 Let your body rest in nature.
-Watch you mind clear and your memory improve.
+Watch your mind clear and your memory improve.

 Continue to keep your brain active.
 Reading, crossword puzzles, sudoku – anything that makes it work.
 Don’t let it get old and lazy.
 ‘Neuroplasticity’ is the term given to the way the brain can change, constantly, and even into old age, given the opportunity.
 Check out the book ‘The Brain That Changes Itself’ by Norman Doidge.